 World War II Incidents

-The city played an important role at the Battle of the Atlantic during World War II.
-The Ships from some Allied navies, like the UK Royal Navy and the Royal Canadian Navy, were stationed in the city and the United States military established a base.
-That’s what was concluded in a secret agreement between the Americans and the British before the Americans entered the war forming the first American naval base in Europe and the terminal for American convoys on their way to Europe.
+The city played an essential role in World War II’s Battle of the Atlantic.
+The Ships from some Allied navies, like the UK Royal Navy and the Royal Canadian Navy, were stationed in the city, and the United States military established a base.
+That was concluded in a secret agreement between the Americans and the British before they entered the war, forming the first American naval base in Europe and the terminal for American convoys on their way to Europe.

-Since that Derry was the westernmost allied port in Europe, the reason for such a high degree of military and naval activity was clear.
-It was a significant point of departure for shipping convoys that ran between North America and Europe.
-Several airfields were built in the outlying regions of the city: Eglinton, RAF Eglinton, Ballykelly and Maydown, that went on to become the City of Derry Airport.
+Since Derry was the westernmost allied port in Europe, the reason for such a high degree of military and naval activity was apparent.
+It was a significant departure point for shipping convoys between North America and Europe.
+Several airfields were built in the outlying regions of the city: Eglinton, RAF Eglinton, Ballykelly and Maydown, which went on to become the City of Derry Airport.

 Smuggling Operations developed